AMAZING ITINERARY FOR ITALY IN 14 DAYS

 Where to Stay in Rome

-Luxury Hotels in Rome: St. Regis is one of the few hotel chains that also have a property in Rome – the hotel is popular because of its central location (it is within walking distance to Rome attractions like the Spanish Steps, etc.).
+Luxury Hotels in Rome: St. Regis is one of the few hotel chains with a property in Rome.
+The hotel is popular because of its central location (within walking distance to Rome attractions like the Spanish Steps, etc.).
 Click here to find out more and get the best rates.

 Mid-Range Hotels in Rome: This 3-star hotel is also popular – find out more about the Suites Farness Design Hotel.

 Budget Hotels: Looking for a budget hotel in Rome?
 This might be the perfect choice for you:

 We were a group of three and were looking for a big room with three beds.
 And we were really, really happy with our hotel.
 It was not spectacular, but the location was good, and so was the value for money: Find out more about the St. Peter Bed in Rome here.

 If you prefer staying at an Airbnb, first-time users can save money using my link.

 Half a day – full day